-As of April 1, 2015 you are required to have training through a MOL approved training provider if you work on a construction project and use any of the following methods of fall protection:
+Under O. Reg.
+213/91: Construction Projects, you need to take this training if you work on a construction project and are required to use any of the following methods of fall protection:

 - travel restraint system

 - safety net